What happened to my Amiga?

 see the buttons for level 7 interrupt and mono/stereo sound.

-df0: This is the internal disk drive from the Amiga.
+df0: This is the internal disk drive, originally from the Amiga.
 The cover piece came with the tower case.

 Behind the transparent plastic I have attached a LED that is connected to floppy activity on

-Behind this part I install two hard dirves.
+Behind this part of the front I install two hard dirves.
 No, they are not visible from the outside but I'll install

 them now anyway.
 There is one Conner 600 MB and one Fujitsu 3 GB.
 I have for some time planned to get a